withastro/docs/src/pages/en/core-concepts/astro-components.md

 </script>
 ```

-Multiple `<script>` tags can be used on the same Astro component with methods above.
+Multiple `<script>` tags can be used in the same `.astro` file using any combination of the methods above.

 > **Note:** Adding `type="module"` or any other attribute to a `<script>` tag will disable Astro's default bundling behavior, treating the tag as if it had an `is:inline` directive.